RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 > You will need to annotate your entities (catalog-info.yaml) with the following if you want to see data: ”backstage.io/kubernetes-label-selector: 'app=my-app,component=frontend'”
 > For more details please vist [here](https://backstage.io/docs/features/kubernetes/configuration#common-backstageiokubernetes-id-label)

+# Service Account

+In order to use the Kubernetes plugin using a service account, Roadie needs:
+ * A service account token
+ * The name of your cluster
+ * URL of your Kubernetes API Server endpoint

+### Step 1: Create a Service Account token
+You will need to create a service account token for your cluster in kubernetes cluster for use by roadie.

+### Step 2: Set the Token in a Roadie Backstage Secret
+Navigate to the ”https://[tenant-name].roadie.so/administration/settings/secrets" and set the `K8S_SERVICE_ACCOUNT_TOKEN` secret to the service account token you created in step 1.
+Alternatively, if you are congfiguring multiple clusters, you can use one of `CUSTOMER_TOKEN_1`, `CUSTOMER_TOKEN_2` or `CUSTOMER_TOKEN_3`.

+### Step 3:
+1. Navigate to ”https://[tenant-name].roadie.so/administration/settings/kubernetes” and click on add item.
+2. Select the Service Account provider
+3. Add the url and name of cluster.
+4. If you have used a custom secret, you will need to set it in the secret name field
+5. Click save and exit!